 The Zigbee Alliance currently includes around 450 member organizations that use, develop, and improve Zigbee’s open standard for wireless communication.
 The Z-Wave Alliance consists of 700 companies that produce more than 3,000 Z-Wave products.

 Both Zigbee and Z-Wave allow customers to easily mix and match home automation systems manufactured by different companies.

 The problem with Zigbee’s interoperability lies in its difficult certification process.
 Zigbee has two levels of certification: the first for hardware and the second for software.
 Sometimes, hardware can pass through certification while software doesn’t.
 In this case, users may get products that broadcast a Zigbee signal but aren’t using certified software and therefore don’t work properly.

 That makes more smart device manufacturers opt for Z-Wave.
 At Yalantis, we have experience of working on several home automation projects.
 The first was for Connect Home, a company whose devices work on Z-Wave technology.
 We've created design for their home control app.

 We’ve also worked on design and frontend development for the Abode home automation mobile app.
 To be more precise, Yalantis designers optimized the Abode's UI and UX while our developers implemented the CUE automation engine.
 This functionality lets users specify how their security system and smart home devices react to specific events and conditions.
-Abode is one of the most well-known home automation providers in the US. abode devices are both Z-Wave and Zigbee compatible.
+Abode is one of the most well-known home automation providers in the US, and the devices by Abode are both Z-Wave and Zigbee compatible.